Conrad of Tuscany: Origins

 His family and his place of birth are unidentified, although two conflicting lines of evidence both point to Bavaria.
 While in Tuscany, he donated land to the Bavarian abbey of Saints Ulrich and Afra.
 The land in question suggests he might have been a relative of the counts of Scheyern (or Scheiern).
 On the other hand, a note was added to the back of a diploma of King Conrad III confirming the donation to Ulrich and Afra, and which seems indicated that the margrave was a ministerialis originally from a village named Weilach, near Schrobenhausen.
 Conrad's obscurity has been likened to that of Werner, also appointed by Emperor Henry V to important positions in Italy.

 Henry appointed Conrad margrave after the death of Margrave Rabodo in battle against Florence in 1119.
 Like his predecessor, Conrad did not enjoy the loyalty of the Tuscans—who perceived him as a foreigner—and the resources to sustain imperial power in the margraviate.
 Given their obscure backgrounds, probably neither Rabodo nor Conrad were equipped with the administrative experience or the local knowledge required for ruling such a rich and populous province as Tuscany.
-Prior to 1115, Tuscany was ruled by a local dynasty with extensive allodial properties to support it.
+Prior to 1115, Tuscany was ruled by the House of Canossa with extensive allodial properties to support it.